STEP 3 Hip & Pelvis

-Scientific Therapeutic Exercise Progression (STEP), the premier exercise course series from the Ola Grimsby Institute, has a curriculum that focuses on exercise rehabilitation for tissue repair (mechanotherapy), joint mobilization, motor control, coordination, endurance, strength training and athletic function.
-Hip mobility and function is fundamental to the lower quarter, as well as the pelvis and lumbar spine.
+Scientific Therapeutic Exercise Progression (STEP), the premier exercise course series from the Ola Grimsby Institute, has a curriculum that focuses on exercise rehabilitation for tissue repair (mechanotherapy), joint mobilization, motor control, coordination, endurance, strength training, and athletic function.
+Hip mobility and function are fundamental to the lower quarter, as well as the pelvis and lumbar spine.
 Save the osteoarthritic hip from surgery by learning how to properly mobilize the joint, not “stretch” the limb.
 Clinical histology principles outlines exercise dosage concepts for cartilage repair.
 Learn why hip impingement is so common (often related to a commonly taught poor squatting technique) and how to train it away.
 If you are doing the same hip exercises with all your patients, you need this course.
-It is not always about the gluteus medius, and your non-weight bearing training with “the clam” will not get your into CKC training fast enough.
-Biomechanical and work physiology principles will get your hip patients standing to train sooner, walking with good motor control faster and back to competing.
-This course is taught by seasoned instructors that uses this curriculum in the clinic.
+It is not always about the gluteus medius, and your non-weight bearing training with “the clam” will not get you into CKC training fast enough.
+Biomechanical and work physiology principles will get your hip patients standing to train sooner, walking with good motor control faster, and back to competing.
+This course is taught by seasoned instructors that use this curriculum in the clinic.

 STEP3 techniques concepts for hip and pelvis biomechanical and neurological conditions including joint restrictions as well as motor control deficits related to hip and pelvic dysfunction.
-Exercise concepts of dosage, design and progression for rehabilitation of the hip and pelvis will be addressed in a way that will allow the clinician to develop their own rehabilitation program for the hip and pelvis.
-In addition to the current principles in work physiology, the course offers a clinical approach to an individual, highly specific dosed program to include: resistance (concentric, eccentric, isometric), repetitions, sets, rest, speed, range and frequency with reference to functional qualities are developed.
+Exercise concepts of dosage, design, and progression for rehabilitation of the hip and pelvis will be addressed in a way that will allow the clinician to develop their own rehabilitation program for the hip and pelvis.
+In addition to the current principles in work physiology, the course offers a clinical approach to an individual, highly specific dosed program to include: resistance (concentric, eccentric, isometric), repetitions, sets, rest, speed, range, and frequency with reference to functional qualities are developed.

 Pelvic floor dysfunction